top of page

 Natural features like mountains, rivers, or bodies of water can also contribute to the occurrence of landlocked properties.
 Interestingly, many individuals may unknowingly overlook the implications of this situation when purchasing land, only to realize its potential impact in the future.
 It's crucial to understand the intricacies surrounding landlocked properties and how they can shape one's land ownership experience.

-How to Solve a Landlocked Property
+How to Get Access to a Landlocked Property

 Another solution to landlocked properties is to negotiate with your neighbors.
 If your property is surrounded by other privately owned land, you can speak to your neighbors to grant you permission to use their property for access.
 However, it is essential to ensure that there is a proper legal agreement in place to protect both you and your neighbor.